Certificate – 30-31 credit hours

 Purpose: The Health Occupations Certificate is designed as a preparation program for students wishing to enter occupations in health careers at a Maine Community College campus, a University of Maine campus, or Maine private college health program.
 The program is structured to encourage career exploration and provide guidance to students of opportunities as they prepare to apply to their chosen health degree program.

 Want to become a nurse?
-Apply Now to enroll in courses this summer and fall so that you can complete the required pre-requisite courses needed to seek admission into the new Nursing Cohort in partnership with Eastern Maine Community College.
-We are planning to begin the cohort with qualified students in the Spring 2023 semester.
+Apply Now to enroll in courses so that you can complete the required pre-requisite courses needed to seek admission into the new Nursing Cohort in partnership with Eastern Maine Community College.
+We are planning to begin the cohort with qualified students on August 28, 2023.

 Career Opportunities: Successful completion of the program qualifies graduates to transfer into a two or four-year health degree program.
 Transfer programs could lead to a career in nursing, medical assisting, physical therapy, phlebotomy, respiration therapy, health information management, or radiology.